netpositive-money/elm-pages/content/sources/index.md

 type: page
 ---

-## What People Get Wrong About Bitcoin's Climate Footpring
+## What People Get Wrong About Bitcoin's Climate Footprint

 Nic Carter explains much of what I've written on in the [FAQ](faq) concisely in this video:
 <https://www.bloomberg.com/news/videos/2021-02-09/what-people-get-wrong-about-bitcoin-s-climate-footprint-nic-carter-video>